allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 You can use `AllenNLPPruningCallback` that is the new feature of Optuna, which allows users to prune unpromising trials with algorithms implemented in Optuna.
-`AllenNLPPruningCallback` is the interface to provide the way to use these pruning algorithms.
+`AllenNLPPruningCallback` is the interface to provide a way to use these pruning algorithms.

 You can enable a pruning callback by adding `optuner_pruner` to `epoch_callbacks` in your jsonnet configuration.
 A pruner determines whether it prune a training in each epoch,